-For patients with non-amenable mutations, we are leveraging our CHARTTM technology and advanced biologics capabilities to move forward with a proprietary Fabry ERT for co-formulation with migalastat.
-Master cell banking has been completed and process development work has commenced.
-Migalastat is an oral precision medicine intended to treat Fabry disease in patients who have amenable genetic mutations, and at this time, it is not intended for concomitant use with ERT.
+We are leveraging our CHART® technology and advanced biologics capabilities to move forward with a proprietary Fabry ERT for co-formulation with migalastat.
+Master cell banking has been completed, process development work has commenced, and initial preclinical studies have been completed to advance this novel co-formulation toward the clinic in 2019.